This website is intended for use by US healthcare professionals only.

 Tralement and Multrys are the first and only

 Trace elements (TEs) are essential.
-Per American Society for Parenteral and Enteral Nutrition (ASPEN) clinical recommendations, patients should receive a daily dose of TEs as part of their PN order.3
+Per American Society for Parenteral and Enteral Nutrition (ASPEN) clinical recommendations, patients should receive a daily dose of TEs as part of their PN order.2

-Tralement and Multrys are the first and only FDA-approved multi-trace element (MTE) formulations.1,2
+Tralement and Multrys are the first and only FDA-approved multi-trace element formulations.1

 Trace elements (TEs) are essential.
-Per American Society for Parenteral and Enteral Nutrition (ASPEN) clinical recommendations, patients should receive a daily dose of TEs as part of their PN order.3
+Per American Society for Parenteral and Enteral Nutrition (ASPEN) clinical recommendations, patients should receive a daily dose of TEs as part of their PN order.2

 Our Commitment to Parenteral Nutrition (PN)